Systron010/exxcellent/README.md

 # Find the day with the smallest temperature spread:
-  The day with the smallest temperature spread is day 14 The tempereature spread is: 2 ab.units
+  The day with the smallest temperature spread is day 14 The temperature spread is: 2 ab.units

 # Read data from file: './../../data/football.csv'
 # Filetpye: csv